-Notice of Change (NOC)
+Notification of Change (NOC)

 - NOC is created by the Receiver's financial institution to notify the originator (via the Bank) that: - 1.
 Previously valid information in an ACH entry (Direct Deposit/Direct Payment) is now outdated, and needs to be changed - 2.
-Information in an ACH entry (Direct Deposit/Direct Payment) is erroneous, and needs to be corrected. - The Bank will notify you of any NOCs received on your behalf. - ACH Rules require the originator to make changes or corrections within three (3) banking days of receiving the information from the Bank or before another entry is sent. - The Receiving Bank warrants that the Information they provide to you is correct. - The Bank may pass along any fines received based upon your non-compliance. - The Originator has the option of responding to NOCs for Single Entry (non-recurring) payments.
+Information in an ACH entry (Direct Deposit/Direct Payment) is erroneous, and needs to be corrected. - The Bank will notify you of any NOCs received on your behalf. - ACH Rules require the originator to make changes or corrections within six (6) banking days of receiving the information from the Bank or before another entry is sent. - The Receiving Bank warrants that the Information they provide to you is correct. - The Bank may pass along any fines or fees received based upon your non-compliance (and in accordance with NACHA Rules you may not pass along those fees to your recipients) - The Originator has the option of responding to NOCs for Single Entry (non-recurring) payments.
 This applies to the following SEC Codes only: ARC, BOC, POP, POS, RCK and XCK entries, as well as, TEL and WEB entries bearing a single entry indicator ("S" or "blank" for TEL and "S" for WEB).